Quick reference guide

 - Always treat the information you discussed in your meetings as confidential.

-The college recommends that you include a statement on your syllabus like one of the following:
+The college recommends that you include a disability statement on your syllabus.
+For example:

 Statements like these preserve the student’s privacy and also indicate your willingness to provide assistance.
 Bring this statement to the attention of your class at the first class meeting.